zhivkopetrov/robotics_v1/README.md

 - UR Dev - focused on learning UR robotics movements through URScript
 - UR Driver - forked repositories of Universal Robots Client Library and Universal Robots ROS2 driver

+**ROS2 disribution**

+This repository operates under Foxy Fitzroy ROS2 disribution.
+This is the official distro for Ubuntu 20.04 LTS.
+In early 2023 this repo will be migrated to the latest (as of this moment) ROS2 distro - Humble Hawksbill.
+ROS2 Foxy Fitzroy would still be accessible from a 'foxy' branch

 **Git submodules**

 This repository has it's dependencies configured as git submodules.
 To clone them, step inside the repository and run the following instructions
 ```
 git submodule init
 git submodule update
 ```

 **Ament CMake (Colcon) meta build system usage**
 ```